moreonion/cruk-templates/snippets.md

     <div class="t_level"></div>
   </div>
   <div class="clearfix">
-    <span class="t_current">0</span><span class="t_target">0</span>
+    <span class="t_target">0</span>
   </div>
 </div>
 ```

 Feel free to replace the default copy with a text of your own!
 The numbers for `.t_current` and `.t_target` will be updated automatically.

 To set a new target, change the value for `data-target`.
-Change `data-start` to add an initial value for the progress bar, e.g. offline supporters.
+Change `data-start` to add an initial value, e.g. offline supporters.
 If the data-attributes are missing, the default values shown above will be used instead.

 Unfortunately, this is a little tricky because the EN editor keeps deleting all data-tags.
-To save them, you'll have to disable the editor first by clicking the top left x-button.
-Feel very welcome to complain to Engaging Networks about it!
+To save them, you'll have to disable the editor by clicking the top left x-button.

 ## share links